FignumOld/material-ui/README.md

 For *how-to* questions and other non-issues, please use [StackOverflow](http://stackoverflow.com/questions/tagged/material-ui) instead of Github issues.
-There is a StackOverflow tag called "material-ui" that you can use to tag your questions.
+There is a StackOverflow tag called "material-ui" that you can use to tag your questions

 #[Material-UI](http://www.material-ui.com/)
 [![npm package](https://img.shields.io/npm/v/material-ui.svg?style=flat-square)](https://www.npmjs.org/package/material-ui)